Frequently Asked Questions (FAQs)

 Can bikes be brought onto the Purple Line?

-Yes, there will be rack space to store 8 bikes; however, if space allows bikes will be permitted to stand on the floor.
+Yes, Purple Line vehicles will be equipped with bike racks that can store 8 bikes; however, if space allows bikes will be permitted to stand on the floor.

-What are the noise thresholds that Purple Line trains must operation within?
+What are the noise thresholds that Purple Line trains must operate within?

 Condition | Noise Limit |